QuantEcon/lecture-python-intro/in-work/networks.md

 ## Outline

-In recent years there has been rapid growth in a field called *network science*.
+In recent years there has been rapid growth in a field called [network science](https://en.wikipedia.org/wiki/Network_science).

-Network science studies links (or relationships) between groups of objects.
+Network science studies links (or connections, or relationships) between groups of objects.

 One of the most important examples is the world wide web, where web pages are connected by hyperlinks.

 Analysis of the human brain emphasizes the network of connections between nerve cells (called neurons).

 Artificial neural networks are based on this idea, using data to build intricate connections between simple processing units.

 Biologists studying transmission of diseases like COVID-19 have to consider the connections and interactions between human hosts.

 In operations research, network analysis is related to such fundamental problems as on minimum cost flow, traveling salesman, shortest path, and assignment.

 TODO add wiki links for above defs